-I have assail'd her with musics, but she vouchsafes no notice.
+I have assailed her with music, but she vouchsafes no notice.

-The exile of her minion is too new; She hath not yet forgot him.
-Some more time Must wear the print of his remembrance on't, And then she's yours.
+The exile of her minion is too new; She hath not yet forgot him: some more time Must wear the print of his remembrance out, And then she's yours.

-You are most bound to the King,

-Who lets go by no vantages that may

-Prefer you to his daughter.
-Frame yourself

-To orderly soliciting, and be friended

-With aptness of the season; make denials

-Increase your services; so seem as if

-You were inspir'd to do those duties which

-You tender to her; that you in all obey her,

-Save when command to your dismission tends,

-And therein you are senseless.
+You are most bound to the king, Who lets go by no vantages that may Prefer you to his daughter.
+Frame yourself To orderly soliciting, and be friended With aptness of the season; make denials Increase your services; so seem as if You were inspired to do those duties which You tender to her; that you in all obey her, Save when command to your dismission tends, And therein you are senseless.

-Senseless?
-Not so.
+Senseless! not so.